LLM Context Engineering

 Sending to LLM

-Convert to text for LLM consumption:
+Convert to compact text for maximum token efficiency:

 #![allow(unused)]